thefactorystack/ILA/GOVERNANCE.md

 ### Core Contributors

 Core Contributors have demonstrated sustained, high-quality contributions to ILA.
-They are the primary stewards of the framework in practice.
+They are the primary maintainers of the framework in practice.

 **Responsibilities:**
 - Reviewing and merging pull requests in community repositories
 - Participating in RFC discussions and voting
-- Maintaining documentation and reference implementations
+- Maintaining documentation, examples, templates, and reference implementations
 - Mentoring new contributors

 **How to become a Core Contributor:**